 Brexit: Trade, customs and VAT FAQ

-Below are a series of key questions you should be asking in your business, when preparing for a possible 'no deal' or hard Brexit.
+Below are a series of key questions you should be asking in your business to ensure you are prepared for Brexit.

 Trade and customs

 The customs authority facilitates the efficient and timely movement of goods.
 Revenue is the government agency responsible for customs controls in Ireland.
 In the UK, the HMRC is the body which provides this service.
 Trade in certain products, e.g. food and medicines, may be subject to further controls under relevant Government Departments.
 Companies trading with the UK should develop good contacts on customs and trade particularly with the local Irish officials dealing with your goods.

 The customs regime applies if you are exporting goods to a third country, importing goods from a third country, or transporting goods through a third country.
 Customs duties, if applicable, will be required at the time of entry.

 A third country for trade and customs purposes is a country which is not a member of the European Union, or any other agreement associated with lessening barriers to trade and movement of people such as the European Economic Area (EEA), Customs Union or European Free Trade Area (EFTA).
 As of 1 January 2021, the UK became a third country for trade and customs purposes.